adnanhakim/react-amazon-clone/README.md

 ## About

-A Amazon clone web application created using React and Firebase.
+An Amazon clone web application created using React and Firebase.

 Includes user authentication capabilties bundled with Firebase Authentication and React Router, and fully functioning cart functionalities.